 Here is how it works.
 When lenders accept a debt settlement, they typically report the difference as lost income to the IRS, which helps reduce their tax burden.
 Of course, the IRS still wants to collect the tax on this money and expects you to foot the bill.

 Let’s say you owed $20,000, and your credit card company accepted a $10,000 settlement, you may be liable for the taxes on $10,000.
 Depending on your tax bracket, your tax liability could be anything from $1,000 to $3,960.
 A $1,000 tax bill is preferable to a $10,000 debt, but it can be quite a shock if you don’t know it’s coming.

 Exceptions to the debt settlement as income rule

 The good news is there are several circumstances when the IRS cannot peg a tax bill on your forgiven debt.
-The bad news is that most of those exceptions don’t apply to unsecured debt, which is what debt settlements are typically made of.
+The bad news is that most of those exceptions don’t apply to unsecured debt.
 Here are the cliff notes on forgiven debt exclusions.
 Stay with me to the end.
 I saved the one that is most likely to apply to debt settlements for last.

 - You discharged the debt in bankruptcy.

 - Your student loans were canceled as part of an agreement to work in a certain profession or for a particular employer.

 - You’re a farmer.
-Farmers have several avenues to claim a break on forgiven debt.
+Farmers have several avenues to claim a break on the forgiven debt.